AlphaGit/alphas-manifesto/readme.txt

 alphas-manifesto
 ================

-Wordpress theme for Alpha's Manifesto.
+WordPress theme for Alpha's Manifesto.
 You can see it live working on http://blog.alphasmanifesto.com.

 ## Custom fields